 A new parking system allowing motorists to park on the side of the road will be rolled out to other areas of Johannesburg in the new year, the Johannesburg metro police said.

-Chief Superintendent Wayne Minnaar said the system was piloted in Braamfontein at the beginning of December.
+Chief Superintendent Wayne Minnaar said the system was piloted in Braamfontein at the beginning of December."There are wardens allowing motorists to park on the road side for a R7.50 fee per hour," he said.

 He explained that motorists would be issued with a parking slip.